Ungeziefi/Subnautica-Mods/Docs/T&F Fixes Progress.md

 - **No dead fish shuffling**: Dead fish in your inventory now stay in the same position on reload.
 - "The coffee vending machine now spawns coffee properly".
 (Possibly fixed with Living Large.)
 - "After reloading, the first-person model is used for waterproof lockers that are not in the inventory."
+- **No doubled knife particle**: Removes the 2nd particle from knife attacks on creatures.
+(I logged all spawned particles and couldn't find a 2nd one.)
 #### Vanilla feature
 - **AC eggs cleanup**: Eggs in your alien containment (AC) now disappear when they hatch.
 - **Sink undeployed MVB**.